ricardoandre/kanoerp/kanoerp/README.md

 - **Enum / single-select options** resolve via `ctx.dataSourceManager.getDataSource('main').getCollection(...).getField(...).enum`
   — do not try to pull enum labels via SQL.
+- **Schema/field introspection: use NocoBase's own metadata API, not raw SQL.**
+  *(Learned 2026-07-02.)* `ctx.dataSource || ctx.dataSourceManager.getDataSource('main')`
+  → `.getCollections()` gives every collection synchronously (`.name`, `.title`, `.template`, `.filterTargetKey`, `.getFields()`).
+This is authoritative for relation types/targets/keys.
+Raw SQL `information_schema` FK introspection is **not reliable here** — most relations in this schema are enforced at the NocoBase application layer, not as real DB foreign key constraints, so a raw-SQL FK dump comes back mostly empty even though the relations very much exist and work.
+See the `view_schema_dump` jblock (§8).
 - **CPAS / Shopee-integrated ad accounts:** conversions only appear in `catalog_segment_actions` / `catalog_segment_value`; the standard
   campaign/account-level `actions`/`action_values` API silently drops conversion data for these accounts.
 Ad-level (`ads_insights`) is the only reliable source for conversion rollups.

+### 4.1 Relation field names are not predictable — always check the schema file

+*(Learned 2026-07-02, from the first real `view_schema_dump` output.)* NocoBase's `belongsTo`/`hasMany`/`belongsToMany` **relation accessor field name** is frequently *different* from both the target collection's name and the raw FK column name.
+Guessing it wrong will silently misbehave — wrong field written, or required-field validation failures on create/update.
+Confirmed examples from the live schema:

+- A `belongsTo` relation field's name doesn't have to match its target collection's name (e.g. a relation to `product` was named something other than `product`).
+- A `hasMany` relation field's name doesn't have to match the related collection's name either.
+- Some tables carry **legacy/duplicate raw audit columns** alongside the standard NocoBase `createdBy`/`updatedBy` belongsTo pair (plain `bigInt` columns with similar names) — prefer the belongsTo pair; treat the raw duplicates as legacy and don't build new logic on them without checking why they exist first.
+- New, previously-undocumented relations can exist that aren't obvious from the collection's "primary" purpose (e.g. a product-level relation into materials beyond the expected `product_material` join table).

+**Rule going forward:** before writing a `belongsTo` nested-payload create/update, or before calling `appends: ['relationName']`, check the actual field name in the schema file (§7) rather than assuming it matches the collection name.
+Never hand-edit or hand-recall the schema from memory for this — regenerate the dump.

 ---